快速導覽

 Half-day tour of Hong Kong Island by tram: from Causeway Bay to Sheung Wan

-If you didn’t have the opportunity to ride the tram running on Hong Kong Island in the first few days, you can just participate in the tram company’s tour during today’s half-day tripPanoramic tram tour, you will have the opportunity to appreciate the different faces of Hong Kong Island in different regions at once.
+If you didn’t have the opportunity to ride the double-decker tram running on Hong Kong Island in the first few days, you can just join the tram panoramic tour organized by the tram company during today’s half-day trip, and you will have the opportunity to appreciate the different areas of Hong Kong Island at once. of different faces.

 Another feature of the panoramic tram tour is that it uses an open-top tram as a sightseeing route, and it also provides introductions in multiple languages about the features of different buildings and streets along the way.
 If it is your first time to take a Hong Kong tram, taking a tram panoramic tour will be a more convenient and easier way to visit different areas of Hong Kong.